heliopereira/pbxblock/README.md

 pbxblock
 ========

-This is a autoinstaller for VoIP Blacklist from ScopServe all you have to do is run the sh file to install the blacklist to your pbx
+This is a autoinstaller for VoIP Blacklist from ScopServ all you have to do is run the sh file to install the blacklist to your pbx

 this should work on centos and ubuntu